|

 Saving in itself only gets you so far.

-Saving up for a car is great, everybody needs a car, right?
-But once you spend that saved money, it’s gone and you have to start from scratch again.
+Saving up for a car is a great idea.
+Everybody needs a car.
+But once you spend that saved money, it’s gone, and you have to start from scratch again.
 Unless you’re using that car to drive for Uber, you didn’t really “get ahead”.

 Your all-important will has to go beyond simply finding ways to save up money here and there.

-You have to have a plan to invest it into something that returns money back to you.
-Whether that’s in the stock market, or into building a new, better paying business so that you can forget about eating the cheapest beans you can find.
+You have to have a plan to invest it into something that returns money to you.
+Whether that’s in the stock market, or into building a new, better-paying business so that you can forget about eating the cheapest beans you can find.

-You don’t have to have a detailed plan to start saving toward something better, and even if you do, you’ll probably find that you have to adjust and rework it several times over on your way to getting there.
+You don’t need a detailed plan to start saving toward something better, and even if you do, you’ll likely find that you need to adjust and rework it several times on your way to achieving your goal.

-It was only after we started saving and growing a “nest egg” that we started solidifying what we wanted to do to make it work for us – to keep on growing and earning more for our retirement years.
+It was only after we started saving and growing a “nest egg” that we began to solidify what we wanted to do to make it work for us – to keep on growing and earning more for our retirement years.

-In fact, we still talk it over frequently, and adjust our plans based on new information.
+We still talk it over frequently and adjust our plans based on new information.

 So you don’t have to have all the information when you start saving.
-My point is simply that you need to understand that saving up for a one-time purchase isn’t necessarily benefiting your long-term financial life.
+My point is simply that saving up for a one-time purchase isn’t necessarily beneficial to your long-term financial life.

 Have a plan to make the money you save work for you toward a better financial future (example: stock market or real estate investing) – or at least have a plan to make a plan.